-MEETING OF THE PUBLIC TRUST BOARD - 6 th September 2016 Partnership Update September 2018 AGENDA ITEM: 13 Report Author and Job Daren Fradgley Responsible Daren Fradgley Title: Director of Strategy and Director of Strategy and Director: Improvement and Improvement Action Required Approve □ Discuss ⊠ Inform □ Assure □ Executive Summary This paper updates Board Members on the key partnership working undertaken this month.
-This includes the following • Walsall Together Workshops • Partners in Paediatrics Recommendation Board members to NOTE and discuss the contents of this paper. the BAF or Trust Risk Registers? please outline This report addresses the mitigations mapped out in the care at home and partnership risks in the BAF Resource implications There are no resource implications associated with this report.
-Legal and Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper.
-Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at hon ne 🗵 Strategic objective this Partners ⊠ Value collea agues 🗆 report aims to support) Resources ⊠
+MEETING OF THE PUBLIC TRUST BOARD - 6 th September 2016 Partnership Update Septe mber 2018 AGENDA ITEM: 13 Report Author and Job Daren Fradgley Responsible Daren Fradgley Title: Director of Strategy and Director: Director of Strategy Improvement and Improvement Action Required Approve □ Discuss ⊠ Inform Ass ure 🗆 Executive Summary This paper updates Board Members on the key partnership working undertaken this month.
+This includes the following Walsall Together Workshops Partners in Paediatrics Recommendation Board members to NOTE and discuss the co ontents of this paper.
+Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This report addresses the home and partnership risk ed out in the care at Resource implications There are no resource imp blications associate ed with this report.
+Legal and Equality and Diversity implications There are no legal or equa with this paper. ality & diversity imp lications associated Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at hom ne 🖂 Strategic objective this report aims to support) Partners  Value collea agues 🗆 report aims to support) Resources 🗵